winglang/wing/.github/ISSUE_TEMPLATE/language-design-issue-template.md

 ---
-name: Language design issue template
+name: Language spec issue
-about: Issue template for language design issues
+about: Issue in the Wing language specification
 title: ''
 labels: language-design
 assignees: ''